mdelamata/MMDatePicker/README.md

 UIDatePicker subclas with a Toolbar with two buttons for Select and Dismiss the DaePicker.

 How to use it?
-There's nothing to it, import the .h
+There's nothing to it!
+First, import the .h :

     #import "MMDatePicker.h"